realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Send interesting information as it comes up.
 If you come across an article or information that reminds you of the person, it is a great reason to send them a quick note.

 Engage on LinkedIn.
 If your new connection is active on LinkedIn, commenting on their posts and updates is a great way to continue the conversation.

+Add them to your celebrations calendar.
+Add them to your holiday mailing list.
+In addition, if any important dates, such as a birthday, come up in the conversation, make sure to mark your calendar and send your congratulations.

+Do be mindful about your rate and volume of outreach, as you don't want to overdo it.
+Make sure to establish a pace that feels right for the relationship.